benders5e/benders5e/pro-bending.md

 > - Mixing water and rocks
 > - Grappling

+### Face-off
+In case of a tie, the round is resolved by a 1-on-1 fight.
+In this face-off, players can switch sides and grapple each other, and whoever knocks the other player out of the central zone first wins the tie-breaker.
+Players can take the same actions (described above) as in the regular setting.
+A player is knocked out of the central circle, giving the opposite team the win, if they are pushed out of the zone by the effects of an attack or if their HP is rediced to 2/3 of their total HP.

 ### Crowd Mechanic
-- Each round, one player on each time can flavor an attack to try to gain the crowd's favor.
+- Each round, one player on each team can flavor an attack to try to gain the crowd's favor.
 The players roll contesting Charisma (Performance) check.

 - The crowd can be in a neutral state, a negative state, or a positive state, depending on your team's amount of "crowd points".
 A team can have at most +3 and at minimum -3 crowd points.
 (If you have +3 points and gain a point, you stay at +3, and vice versa: if you are at -3 and lose a point, you stay at -3.)
     - The team with the winner of the contested Performance check gains a crowd point, and the other team loses a point.